 My current research concerns climate impacts on human health.
-In particular, I am interested in effects of climate change on temperature-related mortality in Germany and around the globe.
+In particular, I am interested in effects of climate change on temperature-related mortality in Germany, Spain, and around the globe.
 Most recently, I have worked on including adaptation into projections of temperature-related mortality, and the attribution of heat-related mortality to recent climate change.
 In addition, I have been involved in studies projecting water-borne disease outcomes under different climate change trajectories.

 Climate impacts on phytoplankton

 Previously, I have investigated the effect of multiple anthropogenic influences on lake ecosystems.
 In particular, I have studied the effects of climatic change and nutrient enrichment on phytoplankton phenology in lakes of the temperate zone.
 And I have investigated the risk of increased toxic cyanobacterial blooms under global warming, with a special focus on heat wave impacts.